 How to Plan a Family Trip to China

 China is one of the most popular destinations for family travel.
 However, there are some important notes for a good family holiday, especially when you are traveling with kids.
-We have gathered some data and reviews from our previous customers, and the bullet points as below are hopefully to help you plan a nice China family holiday.
+We have gathered some data and reviews from our previous customers, and the bullet points below are hoping to help you plan a nice China family holiday.

-When talking about the right time, it doesn’t necessarily mean the off season that the price is comparatively low.
-Some factors are to be considered: China’s best travel time, travel cost and your or your kids’ vacation period.
+When talking about the right time, it doesn’t necessarily mean the off-season that the price is comparatively low.
+Some factors are to be considered: China’s best travel time, travel cost, and your or your kids’ vacation period.

 Late spring to autumn, April to October, is thought to be the best travel time in China.
 So is the peak tourism time and travel cost can go up abruptly.
 Meanwhile, most of the school vacations fall into that time spa.
 A list of pros and cons might help you make up your mind: